 No. We don’t take political positions or sides in cultural battles.
-We are here for you, the person who has recognized pornography use as a problem (maybe even an addiction), wants to stop using, and doesn’t know how to start or feels overwhelmed by the process of sorting through search results to find something that works.
+We are here for you, the person who has recognized pornography use as a problem (maybe even an addiction) in your life, wants to stop using, and doesn’t know how to start or feels overwhelmed by the process of sorting through search results to find something that works.

 Does PornHelp endorse a particular method of stopping a porn use problem?

-Only this: we believe that connecting with another human being who listens to, understands, and empathizes with your struggle with porn, and who can help you find a way forward, is an important part of quitting.
+Only this: we believe that connecting in person with another human being who listens to, understands, and empathizes with your struggle with porn, and who can support you in finding a way forward, is an important part of quitting.
 Other than that, no, we don't endorse any particular method.
 We started PornHelp to make sure you know that you are not alone, and that there is a way to quit that will work for you.
 Does PornHelp endorse specific pornography treatment providers?

 No. We provide unbiased information (and hopefully someday a hotline) to explain the range of options that may help a person stop using pornography.
 Treatment providers are listed here as a service to you after we have confirmed that they have some focus or specialty in addressing problem pornography use.
 But, we do not specifically endorse any of them and cannot vouch for the quality or effectiveness of the treatment they provide.

 Is PornHelp only helpful for pornography addicts?

 No. This site is for anyone who wants to stop using porn and wants to understand the options for getting started.
 It is also for loved ones of people who need help quitting porn.
 Whether it is accurate to characterize your pornography use as an addiction, a compulsion, a bad habit, or something else entirely, if you want to stop, you'll find information here to help get started.

 I've heard pornography addiction isn't real.
 Is that true?